 NCLEX stands for National Counsil Licensure Examination.
 Been known as the standard in exam certification for nursing school/program graduates since 1994 in United States.
 We have a complete NCLEX-RN exam guide for your convenience.

-Nurse Executives (NE-BC) are registered nurses who have administrative oversight of clinical care facilities that includes hospitals, outpatient medical clinics, or skilled nursing facilities.
+Nurse Executives (NE-BC) are registered nurses who have administrative oversight of clinical care facilities that include hospitals, outpatient medical clinics, or skilled nursing facilities.
 The NE-BC holds a master's degree in nursing (MSN) and has experience as a nursing leader in positions such as supervisor or manager.
-For those nurses without the MSN, the nurse must hold a bachelor's in nursing and meet eligibility requirement for the board certification.
+For those nurses without the MSN, the nurse must hold a bachelor's in nursing and meet the eligibility requirement for the board certification.

 NE-BCs are credentialed by the American Nurses Credentialing Center.